 The commatoform disorder

-Common sense usually works fine, yet Polish language has been granted a canon for punctuation by a state regulator, the ■Polish Language Council.
-Therefore, decent respect to the opinions of mankind requires that as translator of Benjamin Franklin’s Autobiography I declare the causes, and let facts be submitted to a candid world, on my Polish orthography.
+The Polish language has the logic, and you can find much of it over the Internet, yet the standard has been granted a canon by a state regulator, the ■Polish Language Council.
+Therefore, decent respect for the opinions of mankind requires that as translator of Benjamin Franklin’s Autobiography I declare the causes, and let facts be submitted to a candid world, on my Polish orthography.

-In styles less elevated than that of the Declaration of Independence, where stating the causes deserves every bit of punctuation, the Polish comma in everyday language becomes to exhibit a distortion that specialist and general public alike name and tag „przecinkoza”, a would-be “commatosis” in English.
-The matter is not the translator’s whim.
+In styles less elevated than that of the Declaration of Independence, where stating on the causes deserves every bit of punctuation, the Polish comma would make no sense or look pompous, and Moby is ■a trove.

-The new Polish canon does, more or less, for US civics or texts as Thomas Paine’s Common Sense.
-The two types of written matter have this thing of style in common: they drive a point.
-One is legislation, the other is a political pamphlet.
+More or less, the new Polish canon might happen to work with US civics or texts as Thomas Paine’s Common Sense.
+The two types of written matter have the thing of style in common, they drive a point.
+One is legislation, the other is a political pamphlet, and quite simply as for matters of language and style, you get more commas because the semantics is mostly non-defining, and the syntax has it.

-However, “one does not dress for private company as for a publick ball”; Benjamin Franklin begins his memoir with an address to his son, and translation cannot style the language as for a constitutional article, or a treatise for political rationale.
+More, Benjamin Franklin opens his memoir with an address to his son, and remarks in the course of his story, “One does not dress for private company as for a publick ball”.
+Translation cannot style the language as for a constitutional article, or a treatise on political rationale.

 ■PWN, Words to have the comma before them

-Between “such matter” and “this matter” — all languages do tell.
-Let us compare the new Polish canon for the US Constitution:
+Though “such matter” and “this matter” are for all natural languages easy to tell, it is not always that the new canon would do with the US Constitution:

 Sporządzą oni listę wszystkich osób, na które głosowano